lightlace/cpp-docs.de-de/docs/c-runtime-library/reference/cproj-cprojf-cprojl.md

 ## <a name="return-value"></a>Rückgabewert

-Die Projektion *z* auf der Kugel Reimann.
+Die Projektion *z* auf die Riemannsche zahlenkugel.

 ## <a name="remarks"></a>Hinweise